jasparagus/BrainzMRI/README.md

   - Min.
 Listens Threshold (per entity)
   - Minimum Time Listened Threshold (per entity, based on total duration)

+- **Minimum Likes Threshold**
+  Filters entities by the number of unique liked tracks associated with them.
+  - Applies only to Top‑N reports (Artist/Album/Track)
+  - Set to 0 to disable
+  - Example: Minimum Likes = 1 + By Artist → all liked artists
+  - Example: Minimum Likes = 2 + By Album → albums with 2+ liked tracks
+  - Example: Minimum Likes = 1 + By Track → all liked tracks

 ### 3. Configure enrichment (optional)
 - **Perform Genre Lookup (Enrich Report)**
   When checked, the report is enriched with genre information after all filtering and sorting.